 Often, an upper eyelid blepharoplasty consists of a conservative removal of excess skin to recreate the upper eyelid crease.
 In some cases, a small amount of fat and muscle may also be removed.
 Lost volume is a major factor in aging and continues after eyelid surgery, so instead of removing upper eyelid fat, our blepharoplasty surgeons will sometimes tighten the membrane that holds the fat in place.
 This repositions the fat so that it no longer protrudes.
 If your brow has become much lower, and your eyebrows are sagging from age, instead of only removing tissue from the upper eyelids, your upper eyelid blepharoplasty may be combined with a brow lift at the same time to achieve the best results.
 For some people, smoothing out crow’s feet can be accomplished with BOTOX®.
 Although BOTOX® treatment is temporary, it can accentuate the results of your eyelid surgery.*

 As you can see, there are many options available to correct the cosmetic problems that have changed your eyes.
-During your consultation, our eyelid surgeons will provide information on any and all of the cosmetic procedures available that would be the most beneficial to your circumstances.
+During your consultation for blepharoplasty Atlanta plastic surgeon, Dr. Killingsworth will provide information on any and all of the cosmetic procedures available that would be the most beneficial to your circumstances.
 For most patients, eyelid surgery is performed as an outpatient procedure using a local anesthetic and intravenous (IV) sedation, but general anesthesia may also be an option.
 Blepharoplasty usually takes thirty to ninety minutes to perform.
 If you are having both upper and lower blepharoplasty performed, your surgery will usually take longer.*

 In some cases, eyelid sagging can interfere with sight, so the procedure may be covered by your medical insurance.
 We will be able to advise you as to the medical necessity of your blepharoplasty surgery after your consultation.
 If the procedure is not covered by insurance, you are responsible for the full cost versus a portion under insurance.
 We accept payment by cash, personal check, credit card, CareCredit®, and Alphaeon® Credit financing.

 Dr. Christopher Killingsworth, Dr. Stephanie Farber and their staff of plastic surgery professionals would be happy to help you set up a personal consultation to discuss blepharoplasty surgery in more detail.
-Contact our Atlanta office at (678) 208-6008, our Cumming, GA office at (678) 400-0302, our Canton, GA office at (678) 918-3361, or request an appointment online today.
+Contact our Atlanta office at (678) 208-6008, our Cumming, GA office at (678) 400-0302, or request an appointment online today.